Nero103/Data_Job_Analysis_SQL_Project/README.md

 # Conclusion
 ### Insights

-1. **High-end Salary for Data Analyst Jobs**: It appears that AT&T provides top paying salary, suggesting it offers a competitive salary for likely a high ranked Data Analyst role of over $250,000 among the companies listed.
+1. **High-end Salary for Data Analyst Jobs**: It appears that AT&T provides top paying salary, suggesting it offers a competitive salary for likely a high-ranked Data Analyst role of over $250,000 among the companies listed.
 2. **Top Data Analyst Job Skills by Salary**
-    - **Remote**: Among the tools a data analyst would use, SQL is most in-demand in job listings for data analysts, emphasing its imprtance.
+    - **Remote**: Among the tools a data analyst would use, SQL is most in-demand in job listings for data analysts, emphasizing its importance.
 Tools such as Python** and Tableau follow, underscoring the value of data visualization with Excel and Snowflake highlighting a mix of statistical programming, cloud computing, and data manipulation.
     - **Michigan**: In Michigan, Python leads the count for in-demand skills with SQL following closely behind.
-R, Java, and Amazon Web Services, seem popular as well.
+R, Java, and Amazon Web Services seem popular as well.
 3. **Top Skills Most In-Demand**
-    - **Remote**: It appears thar SQL, Excel, and Python top the list, suggesting a need across industries for data manipulation, analysis, and programming capabilities.
+    - **Remote**: It appears that SQL, Excel, and Python top the list, suggesting a need across industries for data manipulation, analysis, and programming capabilities.
 Meanwhile, Tableau and Power BI indicate they are the top data visualization skills desired.
 These tools are essential for transforming data into actionable insights.
-However, SQL is the a keystone skill to have.
+However, SQL is the keystone skill to have.
     - **Michigan**: Much like remote roles for data analysis, SQL and Excel are highly desired.
 With SAP and Power BI present, these two skills highlight the need for tools used in business processes and data visualization, Lastly, Python emphasizes the growing importance of programming skills and automation.
 4.  **Top Paying Skills for Remote**
-    - **Remote**: For the remote data analyst skills for high=end salries, cloud computing and Big Data along with Data Science and Machine Learning categories are high salary skills, making up over $100,000.
-DevOps and collaboration tools are also realatively high paying skills along with **Programming Languages and Frameworks from system programming to mobile app development.
-Databases and Data Management skills show industry need to handle complex data.
+    - **Remote**: For the remote data analyst skills for high-end salaries, cloud computing and Big Data along with Data Science and Machine Learning categories are high salary skills, making up over $100,000.
+DevOps and collaboration tools are also relatively high-paying skills along with **Programming Languages and Frameworks from system programming to mobile app development.
+Databases and Data Management skills show the industry's need to handle complex data.
-    - **Michigan**: In Michigan, having Splunk skills for Data roles suggest a high average salary over $160,000 while Go, C, VBA, and PHP** can potentially garner a salary around $140,000.
+    - **Michigan**: In Michigan, having Splunk skills for Data roles suggests a high average salary of over $160,000 while Go, C, VBA, and PHP** can potentially garner a salary of around $140,000.
 AWS, GitLab, and Kubernetes** offer competitive salaries ranging from $120,00 to $129,00 and **Linux, Snowflake, Airflow, and Matlab skills can fetch around $115,000.
 5. **Top Most Optimal Skills**
     - **Remote**: For remote data analyst jobs, skills such as Go and Snowflake, the former garnering an average salary of approximately $115,000 indicate that specialized skills can garner top salaries.
-AWS, Azure, and big data technologies (e.g., Hadoop and BigQuery) seem to be the most optimal skills for being in-demand and havong a high salary.
+AWS, Azure, and big data technologies (e.g., Hadoop and BigQuery) seem to be the most optimal skills for being in demand and having a high salary.
-    - **Michigan**: For Michigan, AWS appears again as a  top skill to know with an average salary around $130,000.
-Skills such as SQL, whihc pull in around $105,000, along with R, Python, Java, and Spark are also optimal skills to know for data jobs in high salary ranges.
+    - **Michigan**: For Michigan, AWS appears again as a  top skill to know with an average salary of around $130,000.
+Skills such as SQL, which pulls in around $105,000, along with R, Python, Java, and Spark are also optimal skills to know for data jobs in high salary ranges.

 # Discussion

 ### What I learned

-After taking this journey, I have leveled-up my SQL skillset with some versitile tools
+After taking this journey, I have leveled up my SQL skillset with some versatile tools

 - **Data Aggregation**: Got comfortable with GROUP BY and aggregate functions such as AVG() and COUNT() to summarize data for reporting.

-- **Complex Querying**: Used advanced SQL and steathily merged tables, built common table expreesions (CTEs), and optimized query performance by modifying scripts.
+- **Complex Querying**: Used advanced SQL and stealthily merged tables, built common table expressions (CTEs), and optimized query performance by modifying scripts.

-- **Analytical Mastermind**: Developed my real-world problem-solvong skills, translating questions into meaningfual and actionable insights like a decoder, and I debugged script errors with rapid succession.
+- **Analytical Mastermind**: Developed my real-world problem-solving skills, translating questions into meaningful and actionable insights like a decoder, and debugged script errors with rapid succession.

 ### Closing Thoughts

 This project further developed my SQL skills and enhanced my understanding of the data job market, especially the data analytics job market.
-Exploring and analyzing this data emphasizes the impotance of continous learning and importance of understanding trends within industries and market environments.
+Exploring and analyzing this data emphasizes the importance of continuous learning and the importance of understanding trends within industries and market environments.
 By doing this analysis, the project findings serve as a resource for suggesting skill development and job searching.
 Knowing the most optimal skills can help equip job seekers in the job market with top in-demand skills and high-paying salary skills.